The Financial Technology Law Review: Russia

 'Fintech' companies provide financial services using big data, artificial intelligence (AI), machine learning, robotisation, blockchain, cloud technologies, biometrics, etc. Thus, the business models range drastically from traditional payments and collective investments to such novel areas as cryptocurrencies, initial coin offerings (ICOs) and robo-advisers.
-Each business model is always subject to its specific set of regulations and licensing requirements.
+Each business model is subject to a specific set of regulations and licensing requirements.

 - the Ministry of Finance is responsible for general financial policy and overall management in the field of finance in Russia;

-- the Federal Tax Service is a part of the Ministry of Finance and supervises compliance with taxation rules, including taxation of cryptocurrency mining and transactions with cryptoassets;
+- the Federal Tax Service is part of the Ministry of Finance and supervises compliance with taxation rules, including taxation of cryptocurrency mining and transactions with cryptoassets;

 - the Federal Financial Monitoring Service (Rosfinmonitoring) is mainly tasked with anti-money laundering (AML) and counter-terrorism financing functions; and

 - the Federal Anti-Monopoly Service enforces regulations applicable to fair competition and advertising, including those related to financial products and services.